ow2-proactive/catalog-client/docs/CatalogObjectGrantControllerApi.md

 CatalogObjectGrantControllerApi apiInstance = new CatalogObjectGrantControllerApi();
 String sessionID = "sessionID_example"; // String | The session id used to access ProActive REST server.
 String bucketName = "bucketName_example"; // String | The name of the bucket where the catalog objects are stored.
-String catalogObjectName = "catalogObjectName_example"; // String | The name of the object in the bucket. try {
+String catalogObjectName = "catalogObjectName_example"; // String | The name of the object in the bucket, which is the subject of the grant. try {
     List<CatalogObjectGrantMetadata> result = apiInstance.deleteAllCatalogObjectGrantsUsingDELETE(sessionID, bucketName, catalogObjectName);
     System.out.println(result);